We all have them, plastic bags, old sweaters and such. Rather than pitch them, why not create a dog toy. Your dog is waiting.

 • Iron (and ironing board)

 • Aluminum foil

-- Cut the bags in three sections.
+- Cut the bags into three sections.

-- Braid the bag together adding more bags by tying or looping them thru the previous bags.
+- Braid the bag together, adding more bags by tying or looping them thru the previous bags.

 - Continue braiding and adding bags till you have a long strand about 7 feet long.

 - Repeat till you have three braided strands.
 Then braid the three braided stand together, forming one long rope.

 - At one end loop, one of the strands thru the metal leash clip and loop the other two stands the other way thru the leash clip.

 - Wrap the loose ends with unbraided sections of the cut bag and tie them off.

 - Form a loop, and the other end (for the handle).
 Keep in mind how long you would like the leash to be.